Sai-2706/Air-Canvas-with-Machine-Learning-using-Mediapipe-and-OpenCV/README.md

 - Mediapipe: Library for hand landmark detection and tracking.

 Installation Instructions
-1. Install Python 3 from the official website.
-2. Install the required libraries using pip: pip install numpy opencv-python mediapipe
+1. Install Python & required libraries using pip ( like: pip install numpy opencv-python mediapipe)

-This project not only highlights the application of computer vision techniques but also showcases how machine learning can be used to create interactive and engaging user experiences.
-It is an excellent addition to any machine learning or computer vision portfolio.
+So we can conclude that this project not only highlights the application of computer vision techniques but also showcases how machine learning can be used to create interactive and engaging user experiences.